 Firstly, you need to choose an acupuncturist who is a licensed professional, at The Evewell we work closely with Kite Clinic, who are members of the CthA and AFEA, and have been leading fertility acupuncture specialists for almost 30 years.
 Otherwise you can find licensed acupuncturists on the British Acupuncture Council’s website.

 At your first acupuncture appointment, you should expect that your acupuncturist will ask you about your medical and personal history, and symptoms.
 They might ask you questions in which you might think are unrelated, but it’s important that your practitioner understands your health and lifestyle fully.
 It’s also important to let your acupuncturist know that it’s your first time, so they can take extra time to carefully explain what happens so you’re truly comfortable.

 The actual process of acupuncture is with the use of needles, which are gently inserted into acupuncture points.
 These points are located at certain parts of your body where it’s believed that the body’s “Qi” can be stimulated.
-Qi is a traditional Chinese term in which translates to “life force” – figuratively speaking and more widely known as “energy flow”.
+Qi is a traditional Chinese term, which translates to “life force” – figuratively speaking and more widely known as “energy flow”.

 The most common areas for acupuncture points are located in your lower arms and legs but points are all over the body, so you may be asked to wear loose clothing in order to easily get to those places.

 Acupuncturists use disposable, single-use needles which must have the following criteria: